Pakistan, Afghanistan must step up fight against polio - WHO

-GENEVA Pakistan and Afghanistan must intensify efforts to halt spread of the crippling poliovirus, including better screening of travellers heading abroad, the World Health Organization said on Monday.
+GENEVA Pakistan and Afghanistan must intensify efforts to halt spread of the crippling poliovirus, including better screening of travellers heading abroad, the World Health Organisation said on Monday.

 The WHO emergency committee of experts warned in a statement that vaccinations of international air travellers in Afghanistan are not being tracked "and no exit screening and restriction of unvaccinated travellers has been implemented at international airports".